 Another awesome location for free camping on BLM land is in Utah.

-This destination is near Monument Valley and actually has the nickname “Miniature Monument Valley” because it has sandstone monoliths, gigantic pinnacles and wide open spaces without the crowds!
+This destination is near Monument Valley and actually has the nickname “Miniature Monument Valley” because it has sandstone monoliths, gigantic pinnacles and wide open spaces but without the crowds!

 Valley of the Gods camping is free while you are on the designated dispersed campsites along Valley of the Gods Road!